Niharrrrrr/VirtualTryon/README.md

 2. It will ask you to send the photo of the garment
 3. After that wait for a few seconds and it displays you your image.

+## Note:
+I was unable to deploy this for free because of some dependency problems on Render.
+But we can use that and many paid services for deployment.

+## Future Scopes
+1. To handle scaling of this we can create a more robust api with session managements for each user , queuing to get proper results.
+2. This model is running via inference API of huggingface which is basically gpu usage dependent.
+To improve the speed we can clone that in our HF Space where we can run this on a better gpu to get faster results.
+3. Instead of using Ngrok we can deploy this on Cloud platforms to get better speed and scalable solutions.
+4. Improvements can be added in a way where we describe the garment , we can customize that according to each garment to get a better description of that.
+5. Other use cases are many.
+In healthcare, we can create a ambulance service using Twilio SMS/Whatsapp , we can create a medicine delivery system.
+This application can be used in many E-commerce apps to get a better view of what you're buying.
+6. Security implications are many , because we need to have many guardrails present because people might send NSFW content via this channel , also it might have some issues displaying the  body structure of the user which might create some scenes.

 ## Results

 ![alt text](1.jpg)